scm-manager/scm-manager/docs/en/first-startup/index.md

 # Bypass User Creation Form

 For automated processes, you might want to bypass the initial user creation.
 To do so, you can set the initial password in a system property `scm.initialPassword`.
-If this is present, a user `scmadmin` with this password will be created.
+If this is present, a user `scmadmin` with this password will be created, if it does not already exist.